nmcquay/shard_id_udf/README.md

 Examples:
 =========
-Assume the following table exists on two shards (shard 0 and shard 1):
+Assume the following table exists on two shards (shard 0 and shard 1), and that you have app logic to route queries to the correct shards:
 ```sql
 CREATE TABLE `tags` (
     `id`  BIGINT UNSIGNED NOT NULL,